| | |

-17 tips on how to keep chickens warm in the winter
+17 Tips for how to keep chickens warm in the winter

 You’ll need to check the projected high and low temperatures, but more importantly, the wind chill.
 Cold winters can also bring strong winds.
-This can make it feel much cooler outside than your weather app claims.
+This can make it feel much cooler outside than your weather app claims in the colder months.

 Here are some tactics, tools and actions you can do and take to keep your chickens warm this season.